-Fifthly, one can advert to the possibility of reflection expanding indefinitely, to the incompatibility between such expansion and the business of living, and to the unreasonableness of the expansion.
+Fifthly, 9 one can advert to the possibility of reflection expanding indefinitely, to the incompatibility between such expansion and the business of living, and to the unreasonableness of the expansion.
 Still such advertence is simply a transposition of the issue.
 Reflection on a course of action is replaced by reflection on reflection.
 As the former heads beyond itself to a decision, so the latter heads beyond itself to a decision to decide.
-As the former yields the conclusion that I should act or not act in a given manner, so the latter yields the conclusion that I should decide to decide or not decide in that manner.
-But it is one thing to know what I should do, and it is another to do it.
+As the former yields the conclusion that I should act or not act in a given manner, so the latter yields the conclusion that I should decide to decide decide.
+A such or not set in that manner.
+But what it is one thing to know what I should do, and it is another to do it.

-Sixthly, while there is a normal duration for

-the reflection, it is not reflection but decision that enforces the norm.
+Sixthly, while there is a normal duration for the reflection, it is not reflection but decision that enforces the norm.
 Reflection occurs because rational self-consciousness demands knowledge of what one proposes to do and of the reasons one has for doing it.
-Its normal duration is the length of time needed to Learn the nature of the bject of the proposed act and to persuade oneself to willingness to perform the act.
-Accordingly, the normal duration is a variable that is inverse to one's antecedent knowledge and willingness.
+Its normal duration is the duration of the reasons of the needed to learn the nature of the object of the proposed act and to persuade oneself to willingness to perform the act.
+Accordingly, the normal duration is a variable that-depends on one to that is inverse to one's antecedent knowledge and willingness.
 But it is neither the normal duration itself nor reflection upon it that ends the process of reflecting.
-For that process has no internel term, no capacity to bring itself to an end.
+For that process has no internal term, no caracity to be bring itself to an end.
 What ends the reflection is the decision.
-As long as I an reflecting, I have not decided yet.
-Until I have decided, the reflection can be prolonged by further questions.
-But once I have decided and as long as I remain decided, the reflection is over and done with.
+As long as I am reflecting, I have not decided yet.
+Until I have decided, the reflection can be prolonged by further a questions.
+But excellence decided, the proposed course of action has coased to be a more possibility and has been indicated into actuality. once I have decided and as long as I remain decided, the reflection is over and done with.
 The proposed course of action has ceased to be a more possibility; it has begun to be an actuality.

-The Decision
+2.5 The Decision.

-There remains to be considered the fourth element in our analysis.
-It is the decision, and one will do well to distinguish between the decision itself and its manifestation whether in the execution, or in we knowledge that I have decided, or in we expression of that knowledge.
+There remains to be considered the fourth element input analysis.
+It is the decision, and one will do well to distinguish between the decision itself and its manifestation whether in its execution, or in my knowledge that I have decided, or in my expression of that knowledge.
 For the decision itself is an act of willing.
 It possesses the internal alternatives of either consenting or refusing.
-It may also possess external alternatives, when different courses of action are considered simultaneously, and then consent to one and refusal of the others constitute a choice.
+It may also possess external alternatives, when different courses of action are considered simultaneously, and then the consent to one and refusal of the others constitute a choice.

 The fundamental nature of decision is best revealed by comparing it with judgment.
-Decision, then, remembles judgment inasmuch as both select one member of a pair of contradictories; as judgment either affirms or denies, so decision either consents or refuses.
-Again, both decision and judgment are concerned with actuality; but judgment is concerned to complete one's knowledge of an actuality that already exists; while decision is concerned to confer actuality upon a course of action that otherwise will not exist.
-Finally, both decision and judgment are rational, for both deal with objects apprehended by insight, and both occur because of a reflective grasp of remems.
+Decision, then, resembles judgment inasmuch as both select one member of a pair of contradictories; where, judgment either affirms or denies, so decision either consents or refuses.
+Again, both decision and judgment are national, for both are concerned with objects approhended by instight and both eccur in virtue of a grasp of and judgment are concerned with actuality; but judgment is an concerned to complete one's knowledge of/actuality that already exists; while decision is concerned to confer actuality upon a course of action that otherwise will not exist.
+Finally, both decision and judgment are rational, for both deal with objects apprehended by insight, and both occur because of a reflective grasp of reasons.